fiedsch/remote-listing-bundle/README.md

 The are used in the template and are probably be useless elsewhere!

-They thus might be removed in a future Version!
+They thus might be removed in a future version!